The Reed’s Arms

 Post-Card-dated-1918-PS-1000px

-Built by leading Burnham developer George Reed in the late 1850‘s, as part of the scheme of the Burnham Tidal Harbour & Railway Co, the hotel opened its doors in April 1860 under proprietorship of John Gofton.
+Built by leading Burnham developer George Reed in the late 1850‘s, as part of the scheme of the Burnham Tidal Harbour & Railway Co.
+Sources differ as to the exact opening date, it seems to have been in 1858 but an alternative source has it as opening its doors in April 1860 under proprietorship of John Gofton.

 The handbook of 1859 produced by J Salisbury (Victoria St newsagent) said it was “furnished in every way suitable for the reception of a nobleman’s family”